-The pleasure of sexual intimacy is considered the preferred cardinal Stoic virtue of Moderation, not an indifferent one, unlike lustful pleasure.
+The pleasure of physical intimacy is considered the preferred cardinal Stoic Virtue of Moderation, not an indifferent one, unlike lustful pleasure.

 The key to cultivating “living with virtue” is to develop one’s own moral character and abilities, which make a person desirable from a Stoic point of view.

 If you live a good life according to Stoic standards, you will in most cases find an attractive partner and build a lasting relationship.

 If someone is incapable of distinguishing good things from bad and neutral things from either – well, how could such a person be capable of love?
 The power to love, then, belongs only to the wise man. ― Epictetus (Discourses II.108)

 Once we look beyond the “almost necessary” conditions of irrationality that come with powerful biological feelings, we become a little more rational in loving others, and our lives become more shareable and manageable.

 Maintaining love beyond the initial rush of hormones means having a solid relationship based on trust, compassion, and friendship.

 But lovers come with virtues, and even when flowing in the rivers of “mad love,” the Stoics respect those virtues of others.

 “Accept the things to which fate binds you, and love the people with whom fate brings you together, but do so with all your heart.” — Marcus Aurelius

-Pains of Love
+Stoicism And Sufferings of Love